 For the horses, there was a small corral which Pinto wasn't fond of, and closer to where we set up the tents, there was a 50' long highline (a rope about 7' off the ground) strung between some trees so we could tie off the horses.
 Off a bit from those two things was a wooden lean-to that always had a few bales of hay tucked in there, along with other stuff that wasn't worth hauling back and forth, including a well-used cast-iron skillet, a coffee pot, metal plates, a big heavy cooler, and some saddle racks bolted to the walls.
 The whole campsite was well thought out and used often during the summer months.

 I took the bridle off Pinto and slipped the halter on and tied him to the highline, and then sat about unpacking my camping gear.
 With each bundle I removed, Pinto shifted a little and seemed to perk up as his load lightened.
-Finally, I was able to remove the saddle packs and saddle and store them in the lean-to.
-When I emerged with a brush, I got a little snort and some head tosses.
+Finally, I was able to remove the "saddle packs" and saddle and store them in the lean-to.
+When I emerged with a brush, I got a little snort and some head tosses, which made me laugh.
 I spent about 20 minutes brushing Pinto.
 There's an old saying, "The outside of a horse is good for the inside of man."
-Over the years, others having watched me brush a horse have commented that "with each brush stroke, another piece of stress melts away from you."
+Over the years, as others have watched me brush a horse, they've commented that "with each brush stroke, I could see another piece of stress melt away from you."
 This was certainly the case when I brushed Pinto.

-Once the tent was up, my sleeping bag stowed, and the food stored in one of the old coolers, I retrieved a metal bucket from the lean-to and fetched some water for Pinto, and gave him some hay, and then laughed as he stood staring at me.
-I walked over to the canvas satchel containing his bag of sweet feed and scooped out a few handfuls and carried it to him.
-As he ate from my hands, I thought about the apple pie and chuckled.
+Once the tent was up, my sleeping bag stowed, and the food stored in one of the old coolers in the spring house, I retrieved a metal bucket from the lean-to and fetched some water for Pinto, and gave him some hay, and then laughed as he stood staring at me.
+I walked over to the canvas satchel containing his bag of sweet feed and scooped out a few handfuls and carried his yummy treat to him.
+As he ate from my hands, I thought about the apple pie and chuckled... we were both getting a sweet treat with dinner.

 By now, it was about 5:00 p.m., and I generally liked having camp set up by 6:00 because it started getting dark by around 7:00, and the sun was fully set by around 8:30.